-How to Make an Owl Doorstop Out of Old Jeans
+DIY Door Stopper: How to make an Owl Doorstop Out of Jeans

 I don’t know about you but I honestly hate it when my doors close slowly on their own, especially when I’m trying to cool my entire apartment with the air conditioners.
 That’s why I use doorstops.